john-m-burleson/NHANES-R-Programming/README.md

 If you wish to maximize your sample size then we go ahead and impute missing values into our dataset.
 The most common way of imputing missing values that are on a countinous spectrum would be to take the means of our distribution  and replace all missing values with this value.
 The problem in our case is that most of the variables in our dataset are categorical; So we instead decide to use a R package called *“MI”.
 Here is a brief explanation of what this R package does taken from the MI CRAN: “The mi package provides functions for data manipulation, imputing missing values in an approximate Bayesian framework”.*

-**Descriptive statistics/Inferential Statisitcs/ Graphics using ggplot2**
+**Descriptive statistics/Inferential Statistics/ Graphics using ggplot2**

 In this file we conduct statistical inference in the form of: Chi- square test of equal proportions, Chi-square test of independence and we create a correlation matrix of all variables in our dataset.
-We also wish to summarize our dataset in the form of descriptive statsitcs; we do this by visualizing our dataset in the form of  waffle plots (square pie charts) and box plots using ggplot2.
+We also wish to summarize our dataset in the form of descriptive statistics; we do this by visualizing our dataset in the form of waffle plots (square pie charts) and box plots using ggplot2.

 Here are some of examples of data vizualizations that we will create using this code:
 ![figure1h_walking impairment](https://user-images.githubusercontent.com/36578867/47458750-3720ed00-d78f-11e8-8e19-1d3e3f72b32f.jpg)